 However, with candles come flames.
 And with flames come… well, let’s not go there.

-If having flammable objects in your wedding decor makes you uncomfortable, you always have the option of using an electric candle.
+If having candles in your wedding centerpieces makes you uncomfortable, you always have the option of using an electric candle.
 As a bonus, flameless candles eliminate any need to relight any inadvertently extinguished flames.

 Lantern Centerpiece Tip: In some cases, your venue may not allow candles.
 Always check with the venue before getting your heart sold on the perfect decorative lantern centerpiece.

 Whatever your style and lighting preference (natural vs. artificial), a candle lantern can be an attractive centerpiece.
 Depending on your choices in terms of material and lighting, you can nestle a lantern within a foliage display, or let a dramatic lantern stand on its own.
 Just be sure to find a setup as flame-resistant as it is beautiful!